Devotions

 Barbed-Wire Memories

 The laughter of children at play filled the air.
-We were visiting Padre Fabreto’s Home for Abandoned Children and our mission team members were enjoying every moment of their visit.
-As our time with the children came to an end, I found myself walking to a favorite spot in Nicaragua.
-At the edge of the […]
+We were visiting Padre Fabreto’s Home for Abandoned Children and our mission team members were enjoying every moment of their visit. […]

 Read More